bitporters/raidfortnov/menu/about.md

 ---
 layout: page
-title: Welcome to the ZTA CLASSIC Dev Blog
+title: About Raid Fortnov
 permalink: /about
 ---

-ZTA CLASSIC is an Android Zombie Survival Game.
+Raid Fortnov is a UEFN Action RPG Game currently in development.

-### Download Now
+### Play Now

-Get the game now [Get it on Google Play](https://play.google.com/store/apps/details?id=com.BPLTD.ZTACLASSIC)
+Watch here for island code.